dns-stats/draft-dns-capture-format/draft-ietf-dnsop-dns-capture-format.md

 processing-flags | O | U | Flags relating to response processing.
  | | | Bit 0.
 1 if the response came from cache.

-QUESTION: Should this be an item in the `QueryResponseSignature`?

 ### "QueryResponseExtended"

 Extended data on the Q/R data item.